hzeller/bant/README.md

     -h             : This help.

 Commands (unique prefix sufficient):
-    parse          : Just parse BUILD files of project, emit parse errors (which might well be due to bant not handling that yet).
-                     -p : also print abstract syntax tree (AST) for all files.
-                     -e : Only for files with parse errors: print partial AST. list           : List all the build files found in project lib-headers    : Print table header files -> libraries that define them.
+    parse          : Parse all BUILD files from pattern the ones they depend on. print          : Print rules matching pattern. -e : only files with errors list           : List all the build files found in project lib-headers    : Print table header files -> libraries that define them.
     genrule-outputs: Print table generated files -> genrules creating them.